braze-inc/braze-docs/_docs/_contributing/home.md

 ### Step 2.1: Get the required software

 At a minimum, you need a terminal, a text editor, and a ruby version manager.
-If you're not sure where to start, see the following:
+If you're not sure where to start, see the following.

 <style>
 table td {